johnnybui/okos/README.md

 - Multiple Images input support
 - Internet searching
 - Weather information retrieval (current conditions and 5-day forecasts)
-- Reminder system to set and receive notifications at specified times
+- Complete reminder system with tools to set, list, and delete notifications at specified times
 - Message queuing system with BullMQ to prevent overlapping workflows
 - Redis for state persistence and job queuing
 - Docker support for both local and cloud deployments